-Inter-Varsity was not able to conduct a few of the Fall programs and Year Round Ministries.
+In 2021, Inter-Varsity was not able to conduct a few of the fall programs and year round ministries, and summer camps were run at a limited capacity.
 However, donor contributions remain strong.
 Inter-Varsity encourages the camp and campus staff to be creative given the current reality and continue to focus on meaningful results to maintain forward momentum.
 The government wage subsidies received were instrumental in supporting and maintaining a core staff presence at camp and campus locations.
-Inter-Varsity continues to qualify for the wage subsidies and has received \$181,315 in grants subsequent to year end.
-Management has also implemented a rolling 6-month budget compared against actuals to monitor cash flows.
+Management continued to monitor cashflows with a rolling 6-month forecast.